mtdcy/pretty.nvim/README.md

 ### ALE

-> Try to use python to install packages, because nvim has a stronger dependency on python.
+> Prefer to install packages with python as nvim has a stronger dependency on python.

 > Try to find configurations on [codeac](https://www.codeac.io/documentation/index.html)